Truck tent: Materials

 International quality standards for tents require specific materials for camping tents, including truck tents: PU 68D polyester and 68D breathable polyester.
 To meet the American and Canada CPAI-84 tents regulations, all polyester fabrics for tents have to meet fire resistance standards.
 The shape and design, however, are not restricted by the standards, nor are the manufacturing technology and materials used for straps and stitches.
 Normally, truck tents feature tape sealed seams for water installation and weather protection.
 The poles are made of aluminum, steel or shock-corded fiberglass.
 Straps are polypropylene ropes of whatever diameter is convenient for installation.

 Manufacturers

 Because truck tent camping is a somewhat novel idea, few companies produce the equipment.
 Napier and The Adventure Truck Tent are among the most notable names in truck tent camping, followed by Rightline Gear, which brands its truck tents under the name CampRight.
 Although most truck tents are fundamentally similar, they do feature some variation.
-Napier’s truck tents are completely enclosed, which means that a layer of tent covers the bottom of the truck bed.
+Napier's truck tents are completely enclosed, which means that a layer of tent covers the bottom of the truck bed.
 By contrast, the Adventure Truck Tent and CampRight truck tents leave the bottom bare.
 Napier tents also include a small awning for added rain protection.
 Kodiak is known for its tunnel shape design which promotes a roomier camping.

+History

+The first truck tent was invented by Roman Napieraj and his twin sister Christina Milan the founders of Napier Outdoors back in 1990.
+“A big part of motocross is camping on-site.
+Competitors, crew and spectators camp – it’s part of the lifestyle,” he explained.
+“Well, I’ve always had bad allergies and the closer to the ground I am, the worse it gets.
+One night, I decided I was going to do something about it.
+I headed to a Canadian Tire store, I bought some wooden beams, a tarp, and an air mattress and created my own tent in the back of my truck.
+It worked out so well that I kept putting this makeshift tent up weekend after weekend.
+People kept commenting on the setup and giving really positive feedback and then one night, it started to rain buckets.
+Every camper who could grabbed their tent and put it on their truck bed.
+I knew right there that I had something – a game changer.
+There was nothing like it on the market at the time.”